afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

     - `value` - English translation for the value
     - `id` - Unique ID number for the value for the value.
 Beharior is is different depending on the `type` attribute.
+        - Behavior for bitflag attributes - Default value starts from 0x1 and default value for next list item is the previous << 1.
+Last value is 0x8000 so 16 values are possible to define.
-        - Behavior for `SelectSingleFilterSingle` - Default value starts from 1 and default value for next list item is the previous + 1.
+        - Behavior for other attributes - Default value starts from 1 and default value for next list item is the previous + 1.
             Max value is u16::MAX.
-        - Behavior for `SelectSingleFilterMultiple` - Default value starts from 0x1 and default value for next list item is the previous << 1.
-Last value is 0x8000 so 16 values are possible to define.
         The field is optional.
     - `icon` - Icon to be used for the attribute.
         This field has the same format as the attribute `icon` field.